olibre/GreatTips/log/README.md

 See more about [syslog and Log4J log levels](./log.md)

-See also this awesome Go logger: https://github.com/synw/emodebug
+See also this awesome Dart logger with emojis 🤩 https://github.com/synw/emodebug

+🚀
+===

 The syslog protocol
 ===================